kyberdrb/vscode_cpp_cmake_example_project/README.md

 cd vscode_cpp_cmake_example_project

 # Error 'Cannot find path' is normal, when the directory doesn't exist.
 This command runs successfully when the directory will be present after building the project
-Remove-Item -Recurse -Verbose -Path build/
+Remove-Item -Recurse -Verbose -Path .vscode/ Remove-Item -Recurse -Verbose -Path build/

-mkdir build # fails, if the directory already exists, which is also normal cd build
+mkdir build/ # fails, if the directory already exists, which is also normal cd build/

 ls .. # look at the files we're going to work with cmake .. # Specifying Debug version by 'cmake -DCMAKE_BUILD_TYPE=Debug ..' isn't necessary, as the Debug version is being built by default: Generate build files via CMake from the directory containing CMakeLists.txt with the use of the default toolchain

-ls # look at the files we're going to work with cmake --build . # Build the project from the generated build files which creates executable file ./Debug/my_cpp_project.exe # Run the project
+ls # look at the files we're going to work with cmake --build . # Build the project - in Debug version by default - from the generated build files which creates executable file
+./Debug/my_cpp_project.exe # Run the project
 ```